 There are a lot of companies posting information online that they can assist you with your loans.
 These kinds of advertising can be seen on Facebook, Google, and Mails (Yes! to your mailboxes and not your inboxes).

-These postings generally consist of things that they will use to help you with settling your student loans debts.
+These postings generally consist of things that they will use to help you with settling your student loan debts.

 The help might not available and it would be your decision to watch the loans on your own or hire a professional organization to manage the loans for you.